Less Data, Faster Convergence: Goal-Driven Data Optimization for Multimodal Instruction Tuning: Experiments

 \subsection{Experimental Setup}

-\textbf{Data.} We build all subsets from one shared pool: the full LLaVA-OneVision image-QA data~\cite{li2024llavaonevision} and the full LLaVA-Video short-video QA data~\cite{zhang2024llavavideo}.
+\textbf{Data.} We build all subsets from one shared pool consisting of the full LLaVA-OneVision image-QA data~\cite{li2024llavaonevision} and the full LLaVA-Video short-video QA data~\cite{zhang2024llavavideo}.
 Each \gdo profile constructs one optimized 1$\times$ subset from that pool.

-\textbf{Training.} We follow one fixed one-epoch Qwen3-VL-8B-Instruct SFT~\cite{qwen3vl2025} recipe on 8 H20 GPUs with batch size 1 per GPU and global batch size 8.
+\textbf{Training.} We follow one fixed one-epoch Qwen3-VL-8B-Instruct SFT~\cite{qwen3vl2025} recipe on 32 H20 GPUs with batch size 1 per GPU and global batch size 32.
 Only data allocation varies across profiles.

 \textbf{Comparison.} All results are reported against the fixed 512k-sample \uni baseline.
 The four \gdo profiles are shown at their own selected 1$\times$ sample budgets under the same training and evaluation contract.